IAmNo1Special/grimorium/README.md

         return {"price": 150.0}
     ```

-2. **Update the embeddings.** You must run an offline script to generate the vector embedding for the new spell's docstring and add it to `tools_embeddings.json`.
-This process is not yet automated.
+2. **Update the Embeddings**: Run the synchronization script from your terminal.
+This will find your new spell, generate its embedding, and add it to the spellbook.

+    ```bash
+    uv run -m grimorium.spellsync
+    ```

 ## 🔧 Configuration